What is streaming data?

 Amazon Web Services (AWS) provides a number options to work with streaming data.
 You can take advantage of the managed streaming data services offered by Amazon Kinesis, or deploy and manage your own streaming data solution in the cloud on Amazon EC2.

 Amazon Kinesis is a platform for streaming data on AWS, offering powerful services to make it easy to load and analyze streaming data, and also enables you to build custom streaming data applications for specialized needs.
-It offers two services: Amazon Kinesis Firehose, and Amazon Kinesis Streams.
+It offers three services: Amazon Kinesis Data Firehose, Amazon Kinesis Data Streams, and Amazon Managed Streaming for Apache Kafka (Amazon MSK).

-In addition, you can run other streaming data platforms such as –Apache Kafka, Apache Flume, Apache Spark Streaming, and Apache Storm –on Amazon EC2 and Amazon EMR.
+In addition, you can run other streaming data platforms such as – Apache Flume, Apache Spark Streaming, and Apache Storm – on Amazon EC2 and Amazon EMR.

-Amazon Kinesis Streams enables you to build your own custom applications that process or analyze streaming data for specialized needs.
+Amazon Kinesis Data Streams enables you to build your own custom applications that process or analyze streaming data for specialized needs.
 It can continuously capture and store terabytes of data per hour from hundreds of thousands of sources.
-You can then build applications that consume the data from Amazon Kinesis Streams to power real-time dashboards, generate alerts, implement dynamic pricing and advertising, and more.
-Amazon Kinesis Streams supports your choice of stream processing framework including Kinesis Client Library (KCL), Apache Storm, and Apache Spark Streaming.
-Learn more about Amazon Kinesis Streams »
+You can then build applications that consume the data from Amazon Kinesis Data Streams to power real-time dashboards, generate alerts, implement dynamic pricing and advertising, and more.
+Amazon Kinesis Data Streams supports your choice of stream processing framework including Kinesis Client Library (KCL), Apache Storm, and Apache Spark Streaming.

-Amazon Kinesis Firehose is the easiest way to load streaming data into AWS.
+Amazon Kinesis Data Firehose is the easiest way to load streaming data into AWS.
 It can capture and automatically load streaming data into Amazon S3 and Amazon Redshift, enabling near real-time analytics with existing business intelligence tools and dashboards you’re already using today.
 It enables you to quickly implement an ELT approach, and gain benefits from streaming data quickly.
-Learn more about Amazon Kinesis Firehose »